 - Travel size air purifier

 - Disney print face mask to block irritants, your doctor’s office might have a few extra

-Disneyland with Asthma inside the Parks
+Disneyland Fire Season at the Parks

 - If you or your child has severe asthma or you’re visiting the Disneyland Resort with very limited time due to Disneyland fires or smog, consider visiting Guest Services to inquire about special assistance.